martin-brajer/card-assembler/docs/source/layerTypes.rst

 Layer types
 ===========

-**Parameters here show tags of xml blueprint relevant for given layer types.**
+Parameters here show tags of xml blueprint relevant for given layer types.

+Additionally, all commands can use ``next`` tag.
+See `creatingBlueprints`.

 .. method:: image()